-The aFRR reserve capacity needs are determined by the capacity that can cover 79% of the absolute variations of LFC block imbalances.
-This target is fixed since 2016 as found to pursue a sufficient FRCE-quality.
+In previous versions of the LFCBOA, the aFRR reserve capacity needs were determined by the capacity that can cover 79% of the absolute variations of LFC block imbalances.
+This target is fixed since 2016 as found methodology to pursue a sufficient FRCE-quality.
 The aFRR is used to compensate for arbitrary and rapid variations in the LFC block imbalance, which are modelled by means of the variability of the LFC block imbalance.
-Due to its automatic nature, the aFRR reserve capacity is very important to ensure a good quality of the FRCE.
-Manual activations (I/D offers under the CIPU contract, mFRR balancing capacity) serve to compensate for larger long-term imbalances and therefore play a less important role in the observed quality of the FRCE, at least when not analyzing the extreme situations.
+Due to its automatic nature, determine the aFRR reserve capacity is very important to ensure a good quality of the FRCE.
+Manual activations (I/D offers under the CIPU contract, mFRR balancing capacity) serve to compensate for larger long term imbalances and therefore play a less important role in the observed quality of the FRCE, at least when not analyzing the extreme situations.
 The iGCC, set up in October 2012, if found to contribute to improving the quality of the FRCE.